Murals and Sculptures

 "Cottonwood Leaf"

-By sculptor Malen Pierson
+By Sculptor Malen Pierson

 This sculpture can be found in front of Cottonwood Heights City Hall, on the corner of 2700 E and Bengal Blvd.